Former Arizona US Sen. Jon Kyl to replace John McCain

 - Trump attacks Sessions, suggests DOJ hurt GOP in midterms

-Either way, Kyle is expected to be a placeholder, not running in 2020, when voters will get to decide who fills the remainder of McCain’s seat through 2022.
-Then the seat will be up again for a full six-year term.
+If Kyl does not serve after the end of the current congressional term on Jan.
+3, 2019, Arizona’s governor can appoint another senator for the remaining year.
+By state law the senator will have to be a member of the same party as the departing one, in this case the GOP.

-Kyl, an experienced foreign policy hand, will be entering a narrowly divided Senate where Republicans could gain or lose seats in November.
+For now, Kyl will pad Republicans’ margin in the narrowly divided Senate.
+They hold a 51-49 majority but that dwindled to a single vote while McCain stayed in Arizona for much of this year being treated for the brain cancer that killed him on Aug.
+25.

-The GOP is hoping he’ll be a more reliable partisan vote than McCain, whose opposition to a partial repeal of President Obama’s health care law pitched the party into turmoil last year.
+The GOP is hoping Kyl will be a more reliable partisan vote than McCain, whose opposition to a partial repeal of President Obama’s health care law pitched the party into turmoil last year.

 Kyl is well-respected in Arizona and has been able to avoid many of the battles with activists that complicated McCain’s career and that of the state’s other senator, Jeff Flake, who is retiring because his feud with Trump made his re-election impossible.